ninech/uberzeit/README.md

 ## Deployment on Heroku

-To deploy on Heroku, some some modifications are required.
+To deploy on Heroku, some modifications are required.
 The configuration must also be added to the repository.
 We do this using the hidden branch `deploy` which will be pushed to Heroku only.